Irish Halloween Treats

 • Pour into the pastry case and smooth over.

 • Bake for 20-25 minutes until the filling is almost set.
+It will firm up while it cools.

 Apple Posset Pie